jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## New Tech, New Age, New Philosophy

 Life improves with better technology.
 Deaths from disease, famine, and war all decrease as our technological power has gone up.
 Even with this pandemic we can have knowledge and can expect a vaccine sometime in the future.
-Before 1890, nobody even knew bacteria existed.
+Before 1880, nobody even knew bacteria existed.
 Doctors didn't even wash their hands before surgeries.
-Most people disease was caused by "stale air" and would open windows in hospitals instead of using disinfectants.
+Most people thought disease was caused by "stale air" and would open windows in hospitals instead of using disinfectants.
 We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.

 Now we have computers and the internet.
 They are game-changers.
 Laptops, digital cameras, tablets, drones, digital sensors are all millions of times better than just 30 years ago.
 Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war.
 But, only if we use them to keep inventing and staying ahead of our problems.